phoenix-chronobiology/phoenix-chronobiology.github.io/docs/index.md

 ## Vision

-The Phoenix Project shares the vision of the University of Minnesota's [Halberg Chronobiology Center](https://halbergchronobiologycenter.umn.edu){: target="_blank" }.
+**{{ config.site_name }}** envision:

-1. Use chronobiologic principles (timing according to rhythms) for assessing cardiovascular health, detect pre-disease early, and optimize treatment administration schedules, in order to reduce the number of people who die of preventable heart attacks and strokes.
+1. The use chronobiologic principles (timing according to rhythms) for assessing cardiovascular health, detect pre-disease early, and optimize treatment administration schedules, in order to reduce the number of people who die of preventable heart attacks and strokes.
-2. Understand how blood pressure and heart rate vary in response to stimuli in everyday life for health surveillance and maintenance.
+2. Understanding how blood pressure and heart rate vary in response to stimuli in everyday life for health surveillance and maintenance.

+To these ends, The Projects are a collaboration with the University of Minnesota's [Halberg Chronobiology Center](https://halbergchronobiologycenter.umn.edu){: target="_blank" }.

-## Mission of the Phoenix Project
+## Mission

+**{{ config.site_name }}** will:

 1. Develop an ambulatory blood pressure monitor